Michael angel Johnson

 Single set, 2w (one Caucasian, one African-American), 10 min.

-Previous: In Her Name Festival, A Festival of New Plays, April 16, 2016, 6:30 pm, at the 13th Street Repertory Company (50 W. 13th St, New York, NY 10011; Publication Forthcoming, 'She Persisted,' Applause Books 2021; Going to the River, Ensemble Studio Theatre, NYC; A Place At the Table, The Workshop Theatre, NYC, produced by Yvette Heyliger in conjunction with League of Professional Theatre Women 30th Anniversary; 365Women New York, The Sheen Center, Greenwich Village, NY, April 2015.
+In Her Name Festival, A Festival of New Plays, April 16, 2016, at the 13th Street Repertory Company, New York, NY; Publication, 'She Persisted: Thirty Ten-Minute Plays by Women over Forty,' Applause Books 2021; Going to the River, Ensemble Studio Theatre, NYC; A Place At the Table, The Workshop Theatre, NYC, produced by Yvette Heyliger in conjunction with League of Professional Theatre Women 30th Anniversary; 365Women New York, The Sheen Center, Greenwich Village, NY, April 2015.
 Press Release on 365Women-NYC.

 Related: See "Wildfires" in full length plays.